Mortgage Pre-Approval Process Leading To Fast Clear To Close

 Borrowers who barely meet the minimum credit scores for an FHA loan or conventional loan (580 for FHA and 620 for conventional) and have credit disputes may no longer qualify once they retract those credit disputes.

 Full Disclosure To Loan Officers

 Not telling the whole truth to the loan officer is a fundamental mistake.
 This is because the mortgage business is extremely regulated and everything will be verified—and lenders will find out.

-- The loan officer is on borrowers side and will do everything possible to make the deal happen, but needs borrowers cooperation
+- The loan officer is on the borrowers side and will do everything possible to make the deal happen, but needs the borrowers cooperation

 Once the loan officer needs to review the following carefully:

 - credit scores